Wondering how to get equity out of your home? We’ll discuss several alternative ways you can access taking equity out of

 - Handling an unforeseen expense like a medical bill

-The beauty of converting your equity is that you can use the resources to meet your family’s individual needs—whatever they may be.
+The beauty of home equity conversion is that you can use the resources to meet your family’s individual needs—whatever they may be.
 However, it’s critical to keep in mind that different options come with their own set of risks and rewards.

 This is especially true if you choose a more traditional option like a home equity loan (second mortgage), home equity line of credit (HELOC), cash-out refinancing, reverse mortgage, or shared appreciation company.

 Let’s take a closer look at taking equity of your home.

 1. Home Equity Loan

 What is known as a home equity loan, or second mortgage, is a fixed-term loan that’s based on how much equity you’ve already built.

-To access a home equity loan, you apply for a set amount, and if you’re approved, you’ll receive the money in an upfront, lump-sum payment.
-Once you’ve received the funds, you’ll be responsible for paying them back based on a fixed interest rate and schedule of interest payments, in a structure that’s similar to a fixed rate mortgage.
+To access home equity loans or second mortgages, you apply for a set amount, and if you’re approved, you’ll receive the money in an upfront, lump-sum payment.
+Once you’ve received the funds, you’ll be responsible for paying them back based on a fixed interest rate and schedule of interest payments, in a structure that’s similar to a fixed-rate mortgage.

 Although these types of loans can be an effective option, it’s important to note that the total amount you can borrow is directly linked to how much equity you have in your home, as well as your credit score.
 If you’re a new homeowner who hasn’t had time for their equity to accumulate, or you don’t have a high enough score or have bad credit, this may not be the right fit for you.
 Just be sure to fully weigh out the pros and cons of home equity loans before you make a decision.

 2. Home Equity Line of Credit (HELOC)